A flavorful homemade Sopa de Pescado is one of those dishes that we can eat any month of the year, regardless of the weather.

 - 2 sprigs of cilantro

-- Return the broth from the previous step to the pot.
-Add cilantro, carrot, potato and remaining auyama.
+Cook vegetables: Return the broth from the previous step to the pot.
+Add cilantro, carrot, potato. and remaining auyama.
 Cook covered over very medium-low heat until the vegetables are cooked through.

-- Add the remaining fish to the pot and cook until it is cooked-through (10-15 mins).
-At the end you should have about half the liquid you started with, if it's too little, add some more water and heat through, if it's too much, simmer some more to reduce it.
+Cook fish: Add the remaining fish to the pot and cook until it is cooked through (10-15 mins).
+In the end, you should have about half the liquid you started with, if it's too little, add some more water and heat through, if it's too much, simmer some more to reduce it.
 This is not a thick soup.